aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/sharing-usage-report.md

 ## Create the Playbook

-As with every guide, start by going to the [Playbooks page](https://app.ab.bot/playbooks) and click [Create](https://app.ab.bot/playbooks/create) to create a Playbook.
+Start by going to the [Playbooks page](https://app.ab.bot/playbooks) and click [Create](https://app.ab.bot/playbooks/create) to create a Playbook.
 Give it a name and description and click "Create Playbook" and you'll end up on the Playbook Builder canvas.

 <img src="/public/images/articles/playbooks.guides.sharing-usage-report/playbook-builder-canvas.png">